Also called colorectal cancer, it is cancer that begins in the large intestine (colon) or rectum (end of the colon).

 - You have inflammatory bowel disease ( Crohn’s disease or ulcerative colitis ).

-- Have a family history of colon cancer .
+- Have a family history of colon cancer.

 Some inherited diseases also increase the risk of developing colon cancer.
-One of the most common is called adenomatous polyposis family (FAP in English).
+One of the most common is the adenomatous polyposis family (FAP in English).
 What you eat may play a role in colon cancer.

 Cigarette smoking and drinking alcohol are other risk factors for colorectal cancer.